 Laws are important to keep things in order, unfortunately not everyone follows them to the letter.
 Some turn a blind eye or think that doing certain things is unnecessary and harms no one.
 Brazilians became famous for breaking rules and laws, while the Japanese manage to obey many laws to the letter and are famous for following a polite, honest and humble lifestyle.

-Unfortunately not all people are the same, there will always be those who don't care about laws and rules.
-Still, for many it is impressive that the Japanese do not play garbage in the streets, do not cut lines or break minor traffic rules.
-Many think that this is the result of good administration and severe punishment for those who disobey the laws.
-Really?
+Unfortunately, not all people are the same, there will always be those who do not care about laws and rules.
+Still, for many, it is impressive that japoneses do not throw garbage on the streets, do not cut in line, or break small traffic rules.
+Many think this is a result of good management and severe punishment for those who disobey the laws.
+Is it really?

 Strict laws are a great help, but it is not primarily responsible for organization and harmony in Japan.
 Many developed countries have strict laws, plus a high rate of problems, fatalities and lack of organization due to the population breaking rules and laws.

-Not to mention that many things the Japanese do for others are not lawful, but they are simply motivated to do so.
-When doing research, I came to the conclusion that everything is based on Principles and not laws.
+This not to mention that many things that the japoneses do for others is not any law, but they are simply motivated to act this way.
+In doing research, I came to the conclusion that everything is based on principles and not laws.

 What is a principle?

-The Japanese manage to be obedient, polite, honest and humble because of their culture and social pressure to do what is right.
-Despite all cultural influence, the Japanese can only obey rules and laws to the letter when they have principles, which serve as compass, to keep you on a lawful path.
+The Japanese are able to be obedient, polite, honest, and humble because of their culture and social pressure to do what is right.
+Despite all cultural influence, the Japanese can only strictly obey rules and laws when they have principles, which serve as a compass, to keep them on a path within the law.

-Principle can be defined as “rules or code of (good) conduct by which one strives to live in life”.
-Principles influence our decisions and determine the course we take in life.
-The principle is like a predecessor of the law, a process, beginning, base, cause, root and reason.
+Principle can be defined as “rules or code of (good) conduct by which someone strives to lead their life”.
+Principles influence our decisions and determine the path we take in life.
+The principle is like a predecessor of the law, a process, beginning, start, foundation, cause, root, and reason.

 What are the benefits of having principles?